wrongcoder/janavarro95-Stardew_Valley_Mods/Stardew_Valley_Mods/BuyBackCollectables/ReadMe.txt

 Usage: Press B to open up the buy back menu.

 Update Info:
+1.1.0
+-Updated to SDV 1.1
+-Fixed glitch where mouse would not show up on menu draw.
+-Fixed glitch where I used a bad math algorithm and you wouldn't be able to buy an item if you had enough money.

 1.0.2

 -Fixed some bugs where you would accidentally purchase some items when not intending to.